 In general, pumps will operate where their pump curve meets the system curve.
 Because of the downhill nature of the system, the pump(s) within the Santa Barbara LS may operate off of their curves as system doesn't require additional head to covey the fluid.
 A pump operating off its respective curve can lead to overcurrent which could damage the motor.
-To avoid pumping beyond the limits of the pumping system, sufficient head needs to be applied against the pump so it operates on its curve, or the pump should be equipped with speed control, such as a VFD, to meet the desired flow rate regardless of the system head required.
+To avoid pumping beyond the limits of the pumping system, sufficient head needs to be applied against the pump so it operates on its curve, or the pump should be equipped with speed control, such as a variable frequency drive (VFD), to meet the desired flow rate regardless of the system head required.
+Utilizing a VFD can be adjusted to accommodate lower flows that may be expected during the weekdays and while phases of collection system are constructed.

 Possible solutions to apply head against the pump include reducing the pipeline size and/or providing standpipes along the alignment.
 It is impractical to reduce the pipe sizing for portions of the pipeline due to any high-capacity needs for flows beyond the PWWF.
 Also, applying sufficient head through a series of standpipes would lead to multiple portions of stagnant wastewater and would require multiple air release and odor control stations along the pipeline which may require significant maintenance.
 The most desired option is to equip the pumping system at Santa Barbara LS with a VFD.